the artists

 artistic approach

-If the myth of the Pleiades is a story that has inspired poets, musicians and artists of all kinds, from all over the globe and over several hundred centuries, it was fitting that Celestia bring together the work of several creators.
+If the myth of the Pleiades is a story that has inspired poets, musicians and artists of all kinds, from all over the globe and over several hundred centuries, it was only fitting that Celestia bring together the work of several creators.

-this app is designed for mobile use only
+this app is designed for mobile use only.

 For the best experience, scan the QR code below with your phone.

-If you're already on your phone but seeing this page, try resizing your browser or opening the link directly in your mobile browser
+If you're already on your phone but seeing this page, try resizing your browser or opening the link directly in your mobile browser.